-The job was horrible: I had to work 12 hours a day in a brightly lit huge supermarket and the music that was played was repeated over and over again.
+The job was horrible: I had to work 12 hours a day in a brightly lit huge supermarket and the music that was played there was repeated over and over again.

 On top of that, my manager was the most psychotic person I’ve ever met.
 She shouted at every employee in front of customers and people under her management quit their jobs frequently there.

-Because of this torture I experienced, I realized that if I stayed average in school, I would stay average in all areas of my life.
+Because of this experience I realized that if I stayed average in school, I would stay average in all areas of my life.
 I already envisioned myself working for such a manager for the rest of my life.
 That was enough of a kick in the ass to change my situation.